JuanGo500/xbok/Computation/Development/Power_Automate.md

 # Streaming semantic model prerrequisite
 - When creating a streaming semantic model use the option *Allow historic analysis*
 - Number and date are important to keep the consistency of types.

+# Migrate flows and solutions
+- It is necessary to select *create new* for the flows